 - High poverty: areas with a poverty rate of 20.0 percent or more in a single time period.

 - Extreme poverty: areas with a poverty rate of 40.0 percent or more in a single time period.

 - Persistent poverty: areas with a poverty rate of 20.0 percent or more for 4 consecutive time periods, about 10 years apart, spanning approximately 30 years (baseline time period plus 3 evaluation time periods).

 - Enduring poverty: areas with a poverty rate of 20.0 percent or more for at least 5 consecutive time periods, about 10 years apart, spanning approximately 40 years or more (baseline time period plus four or more evaluation time periods).

 Additional information about the measures can be found in the downloadable Excel file, which includes the documentation, data, and codebook for the poverty area measures (county and tract).

-The next update to this data product—planned for early 2023—is expected to include the addition of county-level high and extreme poverty area measures for the 5-year period 2018–22 and an update to all census tract-level measures.
+The next update to this data product—planned for the summer of 2024—is expected to include the addition of county-level high and extreme poverty area measures for the 5-year period 2018–22 and an update to all census tract-level measures.